 - figure out how to fight the negativity with positivity and understanding

 - Positive Affirmations.
-The Law of Attraction author Katherine Hurst website using the following daily affirmations when you feel the anxiety of overthinking come on.
+If you’re looking for an excellent resource for finding positive affirmations and exercises to help you create positive change, I suggest The Law of Attraction by Katherine Hurst. website using the following daily affirmations when you feel the anxiety of overthinking come on.

 - “I have the power to decide what I will think about.
 My thoughts do not control me.”